LINE OF RESPONSIBILITY: Responsible to Learning Coordinator

 - Completes reports and documentation as may be required.
 (M)

 - Actively partners with other house staff with regard to youths’ learning and behavior.
 (E)

 - Maintains appropriate, satisfactory and harmonious relationships with the public, fellow employees and youth.
 (E)

 REQUIRED: Must be 21 years of age.
 Bi-lingual (English/Spanish) fluency in both written and spoken communication.

 PREFERRED: One year of college coursework (24 credit hours) or one year of full- or part-time tutoring experience.
-Experience may be in a paid or volunteer capacity.
-Learning Coordinator certification (any level, any subject, prefer grades 6-12).
+Experience may be in a paid or volunteer capacity (any grade level, any subject, prefer grades 6-12).
 Experience tutoring at-risk youth.

 The above statements are intended to describe the general nature and level of work being performed.
 They are not intended to be construed as an exhaustive list of all responsibilities, duties and skills required.